3D-printed lipstick in 60 seconds

 Meet Ellure, the KTH startup that can print a lipstick in your perfect color in just a minute.
 Here’s the story of how they managed to land a New York office as part of the KTH Innovation Brighter Program.

-Ellure’s journey started when KTH students Tiger Hu Shanya and Andres Amezcua Hidalgo, inspired by (where KTH is a partner), wanted to find a way to reduce waste in the cosmetics industry.
+Ellure’s journey started when KTH students Tiger Hu Shanya and Andres Amezcua Hidalgo, wanted to find a way to reduce waste in the cosmetics industry.
 They came up with the idea of producing make-up on-demand, and after teaming up with Selah Li, who is now CEO, they brought their idea to KTH Innovation in October 2017.
 We sat down with Selah to hear about how it all started.

 - We are all engineers from KTH, says Selah Li.
 We saw that there was an opportunity for technology to reduce the problem of over-production and waste in the cosmetics industry, and to offer personalization to accommodate the needs of people of all different colors and styles.